nascimentoliveira/concept-A-back-4/README.md

 ### **14. Delete a student**

-To delete a student, you must make a `delete` method in the https://concept-a-api-2.onrender.com/students/:studentId route, passing the student id in place of `:studentId`.
+To delete a student, you must make a `DELETE` method in the `/students/:studentId` route, passing the student id in place of `:studentId`.
 The api will answer a message with the following format:

 ```bash
 {